 Migration may be triggered by the primary MC system or may be requested by the MC service client due to its geographical changes.

 Upon a successful service authorization for migration, i.e., once the MC service user is authorized to migrate to a partner MC system, its primary MC system marks the user as migrated, is informed of the target partner MC system, and records the corresponding MC service ID of the migrated user provided by the partner MC system.
 Further details are described in clause 10.6.3.

+In case of failure of migrating towards a partner MC system, it is left to business agreements between the two MC service providers whether the MC service may be granted at the partner MC system.

 The functional alias of a migrated MC service user at a partner MC system, which is defined in the partner MC system, can be utilized as a target address in private communication as described in clause 10.16.3.